pulumi/docs/content/blog/why-every-cloud-engineer-needs-pulumi-esc-secrets-management/index.md

 ## The Future of Secrets Management with Pulumi ESC

-Pulumi ESC is more than just a secrets management tool—it's the foundation of secure, scalable, and agile cloud operations.
+Pulumi ESC is more than just a secrets management tool — it's the foundation of secure, scalable, and agile cloud operations.
 For cloud engineers grappling with multi-cloud complexity, Kubernetes deployments, and compliance concerns, it provides a streamlined, automated approach that enhances efficiency and security.

 With rising cyber threats and stricter data regulations, adopting tools like Pulumi ESC is no longer optional.
 It's a competitive advantage for cloud engineers and organizations aiming to lead in today's cloud-native world.